timbuchinger/chromadb-ui/memory-bank/progress.md

    - Header has the same color as the active row
    - Need to improve color contrast for better visual hierarchy

-12. Authentication Persistence Issue
-    - Once logged in, refreshing the page redirects to the login screen
-    - Users should remain authenticated after a refresh

 14. Navbar UI Enhancements
     - Add app name to the right of the logo with distinct styling
     - Add GitHub link beside the light/dark toggle